sendgrid/ti.sendgrid/README.md

 # Titanium SendGrid

-A Sendgrid CommonJS library for Titanium
+A SendGrid CommonJS library for Titanium

 Simple CommonJS library to be used in Titanium projects in order to send emails through